Tructivity/Tructivity-Blog/articles/how-to-use-tructivity/index.md

 ## Step 8: Absences — Know Where You Stand Before It's Too Late

 Many courses have attendance requirements.
 Exceeding the absence limit means failing the course regardless of your exam performance — and it's easy to lose track across a full semester of lectures and labs.

-The Absences page logs every class you missed, organized by subject and day.
+The Absences page logs every class you missed.

 **The detail view:** tap the three-dot menu at the top right and choose **Absence Details**.
 You'll see a full breakdown: every subject, the total number of absences for each across the semester.